 Give us our daily petroleum today

-I hope the heading of this paragraph is not as blasphemy by one godless ossi scored.
+I hope the heading of this paragraph is not as blasphemy by one godless ossi rated.
 It is intended to illustrate in a somewhat drastic manner the central role that oil has played in our daily life.
 And I'm not godless either.
-Oil is the central fuel and building material that we have relied on for decades.
+Petroleum is the central fuel and building material that we have relied on for decades.
 There is nothing wrong with that at first.
-The creative use of such flexible resources is one of our great strengths, Homo Sapiens, the number one toolbuilder.
-But the oil-based economy brings with it plenty of light, shadows and dependencies.
+The creative use of such flexible resources is one of our great strengths, Homo Sapiens, the number 1 toolbuilder.
+But the petroleum-based economy brings with it lots of light, shadows and dependencies.
 The most problematic thing about the popular resource is that it is finite and global oil demand continues to grow!

 The Arbeitsgemeinschaft Energiebilanzen e.
 V. (AGEB) just a few days ago (5.8.2013) new figures on final energy consumption in Germany published.
-According to this, mineral oil consumption increased by a further 3 percent in the first 6 months of the current year.
-For the most part due to the economy, but at least an additional consumption of around 100,000 barrels (= 15.6 million liters) per day.
+According to this, mineral oil consumption rose by a further 6 percent in the first 3 months of the current year.
+For the most part due to the economy, but at least an additional consumption of around 100.000 barrels (= 15.6 million liters) per day.
 Here is an overview of the global Oil consumption by country sorted.
 Renewable energies increased their share of final energy consumption by almost 4 percent.
 This time, the further growth of renewables was led by hydropower and bioenergy.

 Symptoms that show a first finding of our oil dependency are described in the article on Replacement of petroleum with vegetable oil executed and backed up with facts.